Quick Guide: Microsoft Multi-Factor Authentication (MFA)

 How does it work?

 When two-step is enabled it provides an extra layer of security when you sign in on a new device.
-The extra layer is a code you enter when signing in.
-For work areas and shared devices, it is better to get a new code each time you sign in.
+The extra layer is a request you approve in an app or a code you enter when signing in.

 How to get it